DHRUVvkdv/RAG-Chatbot-Backend/README.md

   What is Dr Lohani's contribution to the lab? what is the IJEE research project about?
-  "What different departments LEWAS comprise of?"
+  "What different departments LEWAS comprise of?" list different sensors in LEWAS Lab.

 -Not OK ->
-"query_text": "Explain how the different components are connected in LEWAS"
+"query_text": "Explain how the different components are connected in LEWAS" how are different components connected in LEWAS Lab?

 Feature:
 Summaries this document